Do you dream of working from anywhere?

 - 4 How Much Do VA’s Earn?

 - 5 Should I Become a Virtual Assistant?

 What Does a Virtual Assistant Do?

 A virtual assistant is someone who gets paid to help another person with tasks that they do not want to do or do not have the bandwidth for.
-Sometimes a VA works on a part time basis and has many clients, or they can get paid to work for one client fully.
+Sometimes a virtual assistant works on a part time basis and has many clients, or they can get paid to work for one client fully.
 It is one of the best ways to make money online, and getting one of these virtual assistant jobs will give you a good understanding of a work-from-home job’s requirements in the future.

-Most people think of virtual assistants as people that just do administrative tasks like data entry to take some of the heavy lifting off of an executive’s plate.
+Most people think of virtual assistants as people that just do tasks like data entry to take some of the heavy lifting off of an executive’s plate.
 This then helps executives and entrepreneurs to focus on more critical tasks.
 However, VA’s can do so much more than that.

-While administrative tasks often make up the bulk of what an executive outsources, a VA can help entrepreneurs and executives to streamline and integrate their businesses and take on more specialized projects if they have the expertise.
+While these tasks often make up the bulk of what an executive outsources, a Virtual Assistant can help entrepreneurs and executives to streamline and integrate their businesses and take on more specialized projects if they have the expertise.

 Some VA’s will also help with personal administrative tasks, such as reminding their boss about events on their personal calendar, booking travel, or sending out gifts.

 While many corporations will hire executive assistants for their high-up employees, many executives and entrepreneurs are responsible for hiring their own assistants or deciding if they want one.
 Here's how to start your legit virtual assistance business.